-Using an infinitely-variable speed spindle-drive mechanism that operated through expanding and contracting cone pulleys in conjunction with a speed-reducing, 2-speed gearbox, the head of the Boxford VM30 miller was capable of being tilted over through 45 degrees either way of central.
+Unusually compact and of a clean, modern design, the Boxford VM30 was fitted with an infinitely-variable speed spindle-drive mechanism that operated through expanding and contracting cone pulleys in conjunction with a speed-reducing, 2-speed gearbox.
+The head, fitted with a 30 International taper spindle, was capable of being tilted over through 45 degrees either way of central.
+The spindle ran in "sealed-for-life", pre-loaded Timken taper roller bearings with a 12 mm thread drawbar to retain collet chucks and other fittings..
 Sadly, the straight-cut spur gear in the box, though robust, were the cause of some noise and the miller does not run as quietly as it might, so posing a possible drawback to its use in domestic situations.
 When tilting the head the operator was helped by a friction device, this being fitted to help obtain, more easily, the desired angular setting.
 Without the device the head is heavy enough to overcome the strength of other than a strong man - a dowel pin used to located the head back in its true vertical position.
 Early versions employed a coil spring to assist with the opening and closing of the driven pulley, later models used a neater diaphragm-spring arrangement.
-Fitted with a 30 International taper, the spindle ran in "sealed-for-life" pre-loaded Timken taper roller bearings with a 12 mm thread drawbar to retain collet chucks and other fittings.

 With two T-slots, the 21.65" x 5.9" table had 11" of longitudinal travel and 5.5" of cross; unfortunately the table handles were in powder-coated aluminium and, while very smart when new, the coating has a tendency to peel off and look very untidy.
 Power table feeds were never offered - though the writer has seen third-party and home-made units attached, the latter type driven by a 24-volt truck windscreen wiper motor and gearbox.
 The miller's throat was 11" - as was the maximum vertical clearance between the table and the spindle nose.